Agustin199811/microservice-library/README.md

 ## Usage

-The Books REST API exposes the following endpoints:
+The Books REST API exposes Microservice 1 the following endpoints:

 - `GET /library/books`: Retrieve all books.
 - `GET /library/books/{id}`: Retrieve a specific book by ID.
 - `POST /library/books`: Create a new book.

-The Member REST API exposes the following endpoints:
+The Member REST API exposes  Microservice 2 the following endpoints:

 - `GET /library/members`: Retrieve all members.
 - `POST /library/members`: Create a new member.

-The Loan REST API exposes the following endpoints:
+The Loan REST API exposes Microservice 3 the following endpoints:

 - `GET /library/loans`: Retrieve all loans record.
 - `POST /library/loans`: Register a new loans.